KNighter: Transforming Static Analysis with LLM-Synthesized Checkers: Background and Motivation

 We demonstrate \tech's effectiveness through a case study involving a Null-Pointer-Dereference vulnerability pattern.
 Figure~\ref{fig:kzalloc-patch} shows a historical patch addressing this pattern, where the original bug stemmed from a missing null pointer check after a \CodeIn{devm\_kzalloc} call.
 Without this check, the system could crash if memory allocation failed and the returned null pointer was subsequently dereferenced.

-\parabf{Limitations of existing tools.} Despite this vulnerability pattern recurring since at least 2021, with our analysis identifying at least four historical patches addressing it, no static analysis tool had been developed to systematically detect these issues.
+\parabf{Limitations of existing tools.} Despite this vulnerability pattern recurring since at least 2017 (commit \CodeIn{49af64e}), with our analysis identifying at least six historical patches addressing it, no static analysis tool had been developed to systematically detect these issues.
 Even specialized kernel checkers like \smatch~\cite{smatch} fail to identify these vulnerabilities because they lack the domain-specific knowledge that \CodeIn{devm\_kzalloc} may return \CodeIn{NULL} upon failure.

-\parabf{Our approach.} \tech extracts critical insights from the patch: unchecked return values from \CodeIn{devm\_kzalloc} represent potential null-pointer dereference vulnerabilities.
-The synthesized checker (Figure~\ref{fig:kzalloc-checker}) tracks null-check status across execution paths while correctly handling pointer aliasing—a sophisticated static analysis capability.
+\parabf{Our approach.} \tech extracts critical insights from the patch: unchecked return values from \CodeIn{devm\_kzalloc} represent potential Null-Pointer-Dereference vulnerabilities.
+The synthesized checker (written in \csa, Figure~\ref{fig:kzalloc-checker}) tracks null-check status across execution paths while correctly handling pointer aliasing, a sophisticated static analysis capability.
 This checker discovered 3 \emph{new} vulnerabilities in the Linux kernel.
-Figure~\ref{fig:kzalloc-bug} presents one such vulnerability exhibiting the same pattern where a null pointer check is missing after a \CodeIn{devm\_kzalloc} call.
-This bug was subsequently fixed and assigned CVE-2024-50103, confirming the security significance of our approach.
+Figure~\ref{fig:kzalloc-bug} presents one such vulnerability exhibiting the same pattern where a null pointer check is missing for the pointer returned by the \CodeIn{devm\_kzalloc} call.
+This bug was subsequently fixed and assigned CVE-2024-50103.

 \parabf{Advantages over direct \llm scanning.} Directly using \llm{s} to scan the Linux kernel would be prohibitively expensive, as \CodeIn{devm\_kzalloc} alone appears over 7K times across 5.4K files.
 In contrast, \tech's static analyzers primarily consume CPU resources rather than repeated \llm invocations, making the approach both scalable and cost-effective.
-Moreover, since generating the checkers is mostly a one-time effort, they can naturally evolve alongside the codebase.
+Moreover, since generating the checkers is mostly a one-time effort, they can naturally evolve alongside the system.

 \parabf{Technical challenges and solutions.} Creating effective static analyzers with \llm{s} presents several challenges.
 First, writing robust checkers end-to-end is complex. \tech addresses this through a multi-stage synthesis pipeline that breaks down complex tasks into manageable steps.
 Second, \llm hallucination can produce incorrect analyzers. \tech mitigates this by validating synthesized checkers against historical patches, verifying they correctly distinguish between buggy and patched code.
 Finally, to reduce false positives, we implement a bug triage agent that identifies false alarms, enabling iterative refinement of the checkers.